-We talked to Melinda Masson, Founder, and CEO of Lifestyle of Giving about how their marketplace allows organizations and their members to earn funds through online shopping and here is what she said about it.
+Melinda Masson, Founder, and CEO of Lifestyle of Giving tells us how their marketplace allows organizations and their members to earn funds through online shopping.

 First of all, how are you and your family doing in these COVID-19 times?